Last Updated on July 29, 2021 by Yuvika Iyer

 Essential oils help to improve moods and treat our psychological issues.
 They are also useful as a complementary practice with modern medical treatments.

 Essential oils are also highly effective in clearing the toxic air surrounding us.

 Each oil is known to have a unique smell and chemical composition.
-Each oil’s porosity and the reaction is different with every individual.
+Each oil’s porosity and reaction are different with every individual.